railwayapp/nixpacks/README.md

 ## Core Ideas

-- ✨ **Intutive defaults**: In most cases, building and deploying and app with nixpacks should _just work_ with no configuration needed.
+- ✨ **Intuitive defaults**: In most cases, building and deploying an app with nixpacks should _just work_ with no configuration needed.
 - ⚙️ **Customization where necessary**: Every part of the pipeline should be customizable.
 These include the [Nix packages](https://search.nixos.org/packages) to add to the environment and build/start commands.
 - 🚀 **Easily extendible**: New providers (languages) should be able to be easily added to nixpacks with minimal knowledge of Nix and Docker.